IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-02-22-Idyllic Cases - Build Guide.md

 #### Acrylic Layers
 - Have an adequate working space.
 The more table space the better.
 - Acrylic Layers can snap easily.
 Handle with care, and take your time peeling the protective film.
-- Build from the bottom-upwards.
+- Build from the bottom-upwards (refer to below "Build Guide with Pictures").
 - Don’t start peeling and building the case till the PCB and Plate are soldered together.
 This minimizes the time for exposed acrylic to accumulate dust.
 - Wiping down each layer of acrylic is recommended to minimize dust and the risk of ElectroStatic Discharge (EST).
 - Some surfaces have protective film on both sides.
 Acrylic with brown-film only has protection on 1 side.